-Procedures by which enquiries may be put to the Board
+Procedures by which Enquiries may be put to the Board

 Shareholders may send their enquiries and concerns to the Board by addressing them to the Company Secretary by mail at Room 2101, Beautiful Group Tower, 77 Connaught Road Central, Central, Hong Kong.
-The Company Secretary forwards communications relating to matters within the Board's purview to the Board and communications relating to ordinary business matters, such as suggestions, inquiries and consumer complaints, to the chief executive officer of the Company.
+The Company Secretary forwards communications relating to matters within the Board's purview to the Board and communications relating to ordinary business matters, such as suggestions, inquiries and consumer complaints, to the Chief Executive Officer.

-The Directors present their report and the audited financial statements for the Year 2012.
+The Directors present their report and the audited financial statements for the Year 2013.